ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 2. The AS retrieves the structure STRUCT from STR and extends STRUCT by adding the issued access token, consistently with the profile of ACE used and the Content-Format determined at the previous step.

-   For example, when using the OSCORE profile of ACE {{RFC9203}} and the Content-Format to use is "application/ace+cbor", STRUCT is a CBOR map and the access token is included therein as an entry that has: as map key, 1 encoded as a CBOR integer; as map value, a CBOR byte string whose value is the binary representation of the access token.
+   For example, when using the OSCORE profile of ACE {{RFC9203}} and thus the Content-Format to use is "application/ace+cbor", STRUCT is a CBOR map and the access token is included therein as an entry that has: as map key, 1 encoded as a CBOR integer; as map value, a CBOR byte string whose value is the binary representation of the access token.

+Clearly, the two steps above require the AS to understand the structure STRUCT and its semantics.
+In turn, such an understanding builds on the AS supporting the profile of ACE used and the Content-Format to use as determined at Step 1.
+In the expected cases, the AS is realistically able to perform the two steps.
+If the AS finds itself unable to perform the two steps, then the AS would simply not upload the access token to the RS on behalf of C. In such a case, the AS replies to C with a succesful access token response to C, which includes the "access_token" parameter specifying the issued access token and does not include the "token_upload" parameter (see {{sec-token_upload}}).

 Tagging the CBOR byte string as defined above ensures that the AS can relay the information specified in the "to_rs" parameter as intended by C, i.e., by sending to the authz-info endpoint a POST request that has the correct Content-Format and conveys the correct payload.